oracle/python-oracledb/doc/src/api_manual/connection_pool.rst

     or later must be used and, prior to Oracle Client 21, cleanup only occurs when the pool is accessed.

+    .. versionchanged:: 3.0.0

+        This attribute was added to python-oracledb Thin mode.

 .. attribute:: ConnectionPool.max_sessions_per_shard

     This read-write attribute returns the number of sessions that can be